 Entrance fee: INR 20/person

-3. Ooty Lake – The sparkling beauty
+3. Ooty Lake – The Sparkling Beauty

 Among the most popular and serene places to visit in Ooty is Ooty Lake.
 With the backdrop of picturesque Nilgiris—the lake rests in the middle of the green valleys.
-During Ooty summer festival in May, many thrilling boat races are organised here.
+During Ooty summer festival in May, many thrilling boat races are organized here.
 The lake also works as an amusement park.

 Key attractions: Pedal, motor, row boating and mini toy train